Specialization in Nursing Administration

-- Effectively communicate with members of the multidisciplinary healthcare team in the design and management of health care delivery systems.
+- Effectively communicate with members of the multidisciplinary healthcare team in the design and management of healthcare delivery systems.

-- Create and implement a plan for day-to-day operations for a clinical facility in order to maintain accreditation, to meet organizational goals, achieve quality and safety outcomes, and carry out the mission of the facility.
+- Create and implement a plan for day-to-day operations for a clinical facility in order to maintain accreditation, meet organizational goals, achieve quality and safety outcomes, and carry out the mission of the facility.

 - Provide effective, caring, culturally sensitive and fiscally responsible leadership to other members of the healthcare team in order to facilitate excellence in patient care services to diverse patient populations.